HadoukenIO/js-adapter/README.md

 # Hadouken Node.js adapter

-Allows the use of the OpenFin API from Node.js
+Allows the use of the Hadouken API from Node.js

 # Requirements